spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/marketplace/ui-components-library/datasources/datasource-trigger/datasource-trigger-input.md

 ---
 title: Datasource Trigger Input
-description: This document provides details about the Datasource Trigger Input service in the Components Library.
+description: This document provides details about the Datasource Trigger Input service in the components library.
 template: concept-topic-template
 related:
   - title: Datasource Dependable